This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

-When the two predators faced the weapons they would both be more likely to use would bee their jaws.
+When the two predators faced the weapons they would both be more likely to use would be their jaws.
 Spinosaurus’s arms would have been too short to reach out and grab the Tyrannosaurus.
-Its not like King Kong whose arms can reach out and hold the Tyrannosaur at bay before it can bite him.
+It’s not like King Kong, whose arms can reach out and hold the Tyrannosaur at bay before it can bite him.

 See how Kongs arms are useful weapons because they are long.
 Spino’s though bigger than Tyrannosaurus’s could not reach out past its face.

-In a biting match well its obvious who’s going to win isn’t it?
-Tyrannosaurus Rex’s were known to bite each other in the face regularly and since their bites were possibly almost 8 times that of a Spinosaurus then its safe to say T. Rex could take a bite from a Spinosaurus to the face whilst Spinosaurus most certainly could not take a bite from a Tyrannosaurus.
+In a biting match it’s obvious who’s going to win.
+Tyrannosaurus Rex’s were known to bite each other in the face regularly and since their bites were possibly almost 8 times that of a Spinosaurus, then its safe to say T. rex could take a bite from a Spinosaurus to the face.
+Spinosaurus meanwhile would most certainly not be able to take a bite from a Tyrannosaurus.

 All Tyrannosaurus would need would be one bite and the Spinosaurus would be finished.
 If it bit it on the neck it would crush the bones in its neck effortlessly.
 Even the lowest estimates of a Tyrannosaurus bite which are now thought to be inaccurate could crush an entire car and rip off over 500 pounds of flesh.
-Thus a Spinosaurus’s neck would be no problem whatsoever.
+A Spinosaurus’ neck would be no problem whatsoever.

-Even if Tyrannosaurus bit it on the arm it would have been strong enough to rip the animals entire arm off.
-Even if it just bit it on the side then it would have ripped off 500 pounds of flesh in one bite and the wound would have become infected too.
+Even if Tyrannosaurus bit Spinosaurus on the arm it would have been strong enough to rip the animals entire arm off.
+Even if it just bit Spinosaurus on the side then it would have ripped off 500 pounds of flesh and crush whatever bones it bit into.

-The fact that Tyrannosaurus Rex was faster and had better vision would have given it a much better chance of striking a deadly blow against the Spinosaurus.
+The fact that Tyrannosaurus Rex was faster and had better vision would have given it a much better chance of striking a deadly blow against the Spinosaurus too.

 Spinosaurus’s claws though deadly weapons could not have killed Tyrannosaurus instantly.
 I think it would need a few slashes to bring it down.
-Remember Tyrannosaurus’s are animals that could withstand injuries like a bite to the brain case or a broken neck so it would take a while for Spinosaurus’s claws which would be very difficult for it to use anyway to bring the Rex down.
+Remember Tyrannosaurus’s are animals that could withstand injuries like a bite to the brain case or a broken neck.
+It would take a while for Spinosaurus’s claws, which would be very difficult for it to use anyway.

 Spinosaurus also could not use its claws to twist Tyrannosaurus’s neck like in Jurassic Park 3 as Spinosaurus’s hands could only face each other as though they were clapping.
-If they tried to bend round then they would have broken, the same is also true of other meat eating dinosaurs such as Tyrannosaurus itself.
+If they tried to bend round and face down then they would have broken.
+The same is also true of all other meat eating dinosaurs including Tyrannosaurus itself.

-This would not have been possible without Spinosaurus breaking both of its hands.
-Thus all it could use its claws for would be to slash Tyrannosaurus from side to side across the face.
+All Spinosaurus could use its claws for therefore, would be to slash Tyrannosaurus from side to side across the face.

 I could see Spinosaurus kill Tyrannosaurus two different ways in this scenario.
 It could quickly ram Tyrannosaurus and knock the monster off its feet which its superior weight would allow it to do.
 When Tyrannosaurus was on the floor it would be easier for Spinosaurus to slash at Tyrannosaurus with its claws.
 Provided it went for the Rex’s throat it could get a quick kill if it cut its jugular.

-Another scenario where Spinosaurus could win against the Rex would be if it bit it on the neck and pulled it towards its arms which its superior body mass might allow it to do.
-It would then uses its claws to repeatedly slash at Tyrannosaurus’s face and its eyes over and over again until the pain and blood loss weakened Tyrannosaurus to the point where it couldn’t fight back.
+Another scenario where Spinosaurus could win against the Rex would be if it bit it on the neck and pulled the T. rex towards its arms which its superior body mass might allow it to do.
+It would then uses its claws to repeatedly slash at Tyrannosaurus’ face and its eyes over and over again until the pain and blood loss weakened Tyrannosaurus to the point where it couldn’t fight back.

 Whilst it most certainly would be possible for the Spinosaurus to kill the Tyrannosaurus these ways, at the same time Spinosaurus would be putting itself in danger.
-When Tyrannosaurus fell on the ground and Spinosaurus tried to slash it Tyrannosaurus could reach up and bite its arm crushing it.
-Or similarly when Spinosaurus bit Tyrannosaurus by the neck T. Rex could reach up and bit it on the neck in which case once again it would be over for the Spinosaurus or it could bite at its arms too.
+When Tyrannosaurus fell on the ground and Spinosaurus tried to slash it Tyrannosaurus could reach up and bite its arm, crushing it.
+Or similarly when Spinosaurus got Tyrannosaurus by the neck, T. rex could reach up and bite the Spino on the neck in which case once again it would be over for the Spinosaurus, or the Rex could bite at its arms too.

 Tyrannosaurus on the other hand I can see winning more easily.
-The two would face each other and charge at each other instinctively using their jaws, Tyrannosaurus who is a lot faster would be able to dodge it a lot more easily and then strike at the Spino’s neck.
-One bite would either kill it or disable it so much that it would be too weak to fight and then a few more bites from T-Rex would enough to finish the Spinosaurus.
+The two would face each other and charge at each other instinctively using their jaws, Tyrannosaurus who is a lot faster would be able to dodge its opponent a lot more easily and then strike at the Spino’s neck.
+One bite would either kill it or disable the Spino so much that it would be too weak to fight and then a few more bites from T. rex would be enough to finish the Spinosaurus.

-So then in conclusion as to who would win in a fight with Tyrannosaurus and Spinosaurus well I see it like this
+So then in conclusion as to who would win in a fight with Tyrannosaurus and Spinosaurus, I see it like this